-The Committee on Education and the Workforce's purpose is to ensure that Americans' needs are addressed so that students and workers may move forward in a changing school system and a competitive global economy.
+The purpose of the Committee on Education and the Workforce is to ensure that Americans' needs are addressed so that students and workers may move forward in a changing school system and a competitive global economy.

-The committee and its four subcommittees oversee education and workforce programs that affect all Americans, from early learning through secondary education, from job training through retirement.
+The Committee oversees education and workforce programs that affect all Americans, from early learning through secondary education, from job training through retirement.

-The Committee on Education and the Workforce Democrats' goal is to keep America strong by increasing education opportunities for students, by making it easier to send young adults to college, and by helping workers find job training and retirement security for a better future.
-The following education issues are under the jurisdiction of the Committee:
+The Committee on Education and the Workforce Democrats' goal is to keep America strong by increasing education opportunities for students, making it easier to send young adults to college, and helping workers find job training and retirement security for a better future.
+The following issues are under the Committee's jurisdiction:

-The Committee on Education and the Workforce oversees federal programs and initiatives dealing with education at all levels -- from preschool through high school to higher education and continuing education.
+The Committee on Education and the Workforce oversees federal education programs and initiatives at all levels -- from preschool through high school to higher education and continuing education.
 These include: